MTR Metro Cammell EMU (DC)

 The Metro-Cammell EMU (also known as M-Train or Modernisation Train, 港鐵現代化列車) is the oldest type of electric multiple unit that operates on the MTR rapid transit railway system in Hong Kong.
-A total of 768 cars were built by Metro-Cammell in England (and its successor GEC-Alsthom, later known as Alstom) between 1977 and 1994, and refurbished from 1998 to 2001 by United Goninan.
+A total of 768 cars were built by Metro-Cammell (and its successor GEC-Alsthom, later known as Alstom) in England between 1977 and 1997, and refurbished from 1998 to 2001 by United Goninan (now UGL).